 Should you buy one of these if you just want an everyday laptop?
 Probably not: there's no need to pay for quite so much power if the pixels you need to push are in Office apps or Netflix.
 If you're looking for a system that isn't gaming-orientated, head to our general best laptops guide, or our best budget laptops guide instead.

 The best gaming laptops available today

 The design is also really smart, with a dropped hinge screen and AniME Matrix LED display on the CNC milled, dot matrix lid radiating a futuristic aesthetic.
-A quad speaker system that is Dolby Atmos enabled also means that, for a laptop, the levels of audio it is capable of are remarkable and the battery life on the system, too, just runs and runs (10.7 hours of video playback).
+A quad-speaker system that is Dolby Atmos-enabled also means that, for a laptop, the levels of audio it is capable of are remarkable and the battery life on the system, too, just runs and runs (10.7 hours of video playback).
 A copy of Windows 10 Pro completes the package.

-It's the fact that the Asus Zephyrus 14 delivers such a quality all-round gaming package in such a compact and portable form factor that really sells it, though, making it a system that can be easily used for both work and play.
+It's the fact that the Asus Zephyrus 14 delivers such a quality all-around gaming package in such a compact and portable form factor that really sells it, though, making it a system that can be easily used for both work and play.
 It's only 1.60kg (3.53 pounds), so sliding it in a backpack is no problem at all.